Federer to face Isner in Miami final

 Auger-Aliassime had appeared unbothered by being on the big stage against the crowd favorite playing attacking, aggressive tennis that rewarded him with the early break in each set.

-Yet serving for the set, the 18-year-old’s inexperience and nerves were exposed when he produced three of his seven double faults and opened the door for the 33-year-old American who went on to take the first tiebreak 7-3.
+Yet serving for the set, the Canadian’s inexperience and nerves were exposed when he produced three of his seven double faults and opened the door for the 33-year-old American who went on to take the first tiebreak 7-3.

 Auger-Aliassime regrouped and was on the attack again in the second, grabbing the early break to nose in front 4-2.